section-engineering-education/engineering-education/articles/keyboard-events-in-javascript/index.md

 status: publish
 published: true
 url: /engineering-education/keyboard-events-in-javascript/
-title: Introduction to keyboard events in JavaScript
+title: Introduction to Keyboard Events in JavaScript
 description: In this article we will learn about what keyboard events are, and explore different keyboard events.
-We will also build a simple game which uses keyboard events.
+We will also build a simple game that uses keyboard events.
 author: benson-kariuki
 date: 2021-03-19T00:00:00-11:00
 topics: []